How to Adapt to a Sustainable Future

 Our industry experts will also talk about the trends, and potential pain points, that are currently forming in the industry.
 For instance, roll-off containers used to transport construction and demolition waste away from building sites are increasingly also being used to transport aggregates to the building sites, thereby making a type of hybrid business.
 It’s a win-win situation, maximising the use of otherwise empty containers and empty “runs” on the road.

 Seeing as companies are starting to source recycled and secondary aggregates that are considered “waste” to other businesses more often, the webinar will also review the business possibilities of this development and give their view on sustainability and a circular economy within the construction supply chain.

 As the webinar explores what the future of aggregates may hold, the topic of course lands upon the possibility of the deployment of autonomous vehicles in quarries.
 In some regions these are already being used more and more, which will provide an additional challenge in terms of technology.

-During the aggregates webinar on June 24th, the industry-expert team shows how intelligent optimisation software can increase operational efficiency and help deliver sustainability, while still expanding margins.
+During the aggregates webinar, the industry-expert team shows how intelligent optimisation software can increase operational efficiency and help deliver sustainability, while still expanding margins.

 To learn more about AMCS, please visit our website.